Frontalis Muscle Spasms

 • Frontal branch of the superficial temporal artery

-• Explanation: These small arteries exit the orbit and travel upward on the forehead, providing oxygen and nutrients to the frontalis.
+• Explanation: These small exit the orbit and travel upward on the forehead, providing oxygen and nutrients to the frontalis.
 NCBICEConnection for Nursing

 Nerve Supply